How to Take Stock of the Gifts You Bring to Activism

 When a women’s health group needed help with its website, Renata revamped it so they gained more visibility, organic visits, and donations.

-Your Motivation
+3. Understand Your Motivation

-At night, an big arrow leads up a city street.
-Assess where you are a go-to person, your superpower, your fountain of knowledge and take a motivation assessment scale.
-Take a skill inventory and list your skills and abilities.
-Finally, consider what motivates you.
 Long-term, effective activists are clear about their motivations and make sure they are central to their work.
 When your activism inspires you, it will sustain you through tough times, helping you stay committed for the long haul.

 Personal motivation falls into four categories:

-Translating Values into Positive Change: On the path to activism, you become clear about your values and passions for making change.
+On the path to activism, you become clear about your values and passions for making change.
 The opportunity to translate those values and passions into activism work will motivate you.

-Getting Satisfaction from the Work Itself: Feeling satisfaction from the work itself is a powerful motivator.
+Feeling satisfaction from the work itself is a powerful motivator.
 It is lovely to just enjoy doing work.
 If you are motivated by the work, you will work harder to support your cause.

-Enjoying Working with Others: We have a built-in need to socialize.
+We have a built-in need to socialize.
 Activism with friends or family can be motivating, even if you are working on their cause rather than yours.

-Feeling Capable and Learning: Feeling capable motivates you.
+Feeling capable motivates you.
 And if you achieve your goals for activism, you will experience better self-esteem.

 Rank order these items, with 1 being your highest motivator and 4 being your lowest motivator.